 6. See the ancient ruins at Apollonia

-Like Butrint, Apollonia was one of the most important ancient cities in the world.
-The Greeks founded the city in 588 BC, from where it grew fast into a city-state with a slave trade (just like Butrint).
-The Romans took over in 229 BC, when it became a cultural center with an important philosophy school.
-Even Julius Caesar sent his nephew (Octavius, to become Emperor Augustus) to study there!
-Today you can visit the ruins, like the theater and the restored facade of the administrative center.
-Entrance fee is 300 LEK ($3.70 USD).
+Like Butrint, Apollonia was one of the most important cities in the ancient world.
+The Greeks founded it in 588 BCE, and it fast grew into a city-state with a huge slave trade (just like Butrint).
+The Romans took over in 229 BCE, when it became a cultural center with an important philosophy school.
+Even Julius Caesar sent his nephew (Octavius, who became Emperor Augustus) to study there.
+Today you can visit the ruins (a UNESCO Heritage Site), which include a theater and the restored façade of the administrative center.
+Admission is 300 ALL.

 9. Go hiking

 Albania has lots of incredibly scenic hikes.
 If you spend most of your time in the south, you’ll get your pick of coastal hikes along the Ionian Sea, including Mount Çika and through the Ceraunian Mountains.
 In the north, the hike over the Valbona Pass to the village of Theth is popular for a reason; it’s an incredibly beautiful route (and not for the faint of heart).
 Routes around the country vary in length and difficulty and trekking information isn’t readily available — large parts of these hikes are still undeveloped, so hire a guide if you want to explore.
 Outdoor Albania has lots of options to help you get started.